N0MoreSecr3ts/n0moresecr3ts.github.io/pages/wraith_signatures/wraith_signatures_contrib.md

 # Getting started

-## General Guidelines
+## General Contributer Guidelines
-* All merge conflicts must be resolved before the pr can be reviewed
+* All merge conflicts must be resolved before the pull request can be reviewed
 * The changelog must be updated following these [conventions](https://keepachangelog.com/en/1.0.0/).
 Your entrys should go in the unreleased section.
 * Commit messages should follow these [guidelines](https://chris.beams.io/posts/git-commit/)
 * This project follows [git flow](https://guides.github.com/introduction/flow/index.html)
 * When you submit code changes, your submissions are understood to be under the same [MIT License](https://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.
-* We follow [SemVer 2.0](https://semver.org)The versioning scheme we use is SemVer.
+* This project adheres to [SemVer 2.0](https://semver.org).

 ## New Features, larger fixes, contributions
-For larger changes such as new features this is the fastest way to get it merged:
+For larger changes including new features this is the fastest way to get it merged:

 1. Open an issue to describe your proposed improvement or feature
 1. Ensure you have a proper Golang development environment
 1. Fork the repo and create your branch from **develop**
 1. Create your feature branch (`git checkout -b my-new-feature`)
-1. Add a new changelog entry folling the guidelines listed in [General Guidelines](general-guidelines) describing your change
+1. Add a new changelog entry matching the previous entries and using this as a [guide](https://keepachangelog.com/en/1.0.0/).
 1. If you've added code that should be tested, add tests
 1. Update any documentation
 4. Ensure the test suite passes
 1. Push your feature branch (`git push origin my-new-feature`)
 1. Create a Pull Request as appropriate based on the issue discussion
     * Please add **WIP** to the pull request title if it is not ready to be merged.
 This will allow us to prioritize code reviews.
+    * [WIP] My New Feature
 1. Respond to any comments by the maintainers within two weeks

 ## Simple bug fixes, typo's and documentation
-These are changes with only a line or two, fixing a spelling issue or non-functional changes such as adding tests, logging, debuging information.
+These are one or two line fixes, spelling issues or non-functional changes such as adding tests, logging, debuging information.
 Documentation updates or expansions, including godoc strings also qualify.

 1. Ensure you have a proper Golang development environment
 1. Fork the repo and create your branch from `develop`
 1. Create your feature branch (`git checkout -b my-new-feature`)
-1. Add a new changelog entry folling the guidelines listed in [General Guidelines](general-guidelines) describing your change
+1. Add a new changelog entry matching the previous entries and using this as a [guide](https://keepachangelog.com/en/1.0.0/).
 1. If you've added code that should be tested, add tests
 1. Update any documentation
 4. Ensure the test suite passes
 1. Push your feature branch (`git push origin my-new-feature`)
 1. Create a Pull Request as appropriate based on the issue discussion
     * Please add **WIP** to the pull request title if it is not ready to be merged.
 This will allow us to prioritize code reviews.
+    * [WIP] My New Feature
 1. Respond to any comments by the maintainers within two weeks

 # Bug Reports
-If you find a security issue please do not open a public issue, guideline for this can be found in the *security.txt* within the repository.
+If you find a security issue please do not open a public issue, guideline for this can be found in *security.txt* within the repository root.

-When filing an issue, please make sure to answer these five questions and fill in any other details.
-The more details, screenshots, configuration infomation you can provide, the faster we can eact to the bug:
+When filing an issue, please make sure to answer these questions and fill in any other details.
+The more details, screenshots, configuration infomation you can provide, the faster we can react to the bug:

-1. What version of the Wraith Signatures are you using?
+1. What version of Wraith and Wraith Signatures are you using?
 1. Did you use a pre-compiled release ot did you build it yourself?
 1. What operating system and processor architecture are you using?
 1. What did you do?